kutakieu/tensorflow-wavenet/README.md

 In the case of the VCTK, this id is the integer id of the speaker, of which there are over a hundred.
 This allows (indeed requires) that a speaker id be specified at time of generation to select which of the speakers it should mimic.
 For more details see the paper or source code.

-### Training with Global Conditioning
+### Training with Local Conditioning
-The instructions above for training refer to training without global conditioning.
-To train with global conditioning, specify command-line arguments as follows:
+The instructions above for training refer to training without local conditioning.
+To train with local conditioning, specify command-line arguments as follows:
 ```
-python train.py --data_dir=corpus --gc_channels=32
+python train.py --lc_channels=512 --isDebug=False --num_steps=1000 --generate_every=5
 ```
+As the vector describes an input image has 512 dimension, --lc_channels is 512.
+Therefore, if you change the size of the input image, you need to change it.
+--isDebug tells the train.py script if you are debugging or not.
+--num_steps is the number of epochs to train the model.
+Defalt is 1000.
+--generate_every is the number of epochs to calculate validation score and generate sound file after.
+Defalt is 5.

-The --gc_channels argument does two things:
+The --lc_channels argument does two things:
 * It tells the train.py script that it should build a model that includes global conditioning.
 * It specifies the